 2. In role-playing games, IC is short for in character.
-IC is used to describe a player that is acting out their character's role in the game and not talking about things not related to the game.
+IC is used to describe a player acting out their character's role in the game and not talking about things not related to the game.

 3. In chat rooms, IC is shorthand for I see.
-May also be abbreviated as OIC, which is short for Oh I See.
+It may also be abbreviated as OIC, which is short for Oh I See.
 Below is an example of how this could be used in chat.

 User1: What does CPU mean?